Leica Q Typ 116 versus Panasonic GX8

 |Sony RX100 IV (⇒ lft | rgt)||1-inch||20.0||5472||3648||4K/30p||22.8||12.6||591||70|

-Many modern cameras cannot only take still pictures, but also record videos.
-Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the GX8 provides a better video resolution than the Q Typ 116.
+Many modern cameras are not only capable of taking still images, but also of capturing video footage.
+Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the GX8 provides a better video resolution than the Q Typ 116.
 It can shoot movie footage at 4K/30p, while the Leica is limited to 1080/60p.

-Apart from body and sensor, cameras can and do differ across a range of features.
+Apart from body and sensor, cameras can and do differ across a variety of features.
 The two cameras under consideration are similar with respect to both having an electronic viewfinder.
 However, the one in the Q Typ 116 offers a substantially higher resolution than the one in the GX8 (3680k vs 2360k dots).
 The following table reports on some other key feature differences and similarities of the Leica Q Typ 116, the Panasonic GX8, and comparable cameras.
-If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.
+If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Leica Q Typ 116 (⇒ rgt)||3680||no||3.0||1040||fixed||YES||2000||10.0||no||no|